Dear reader of ADxS.org, please excuse the disruption.

 3.2.
 Effect of noradrenergic drugs

-The effect of noradrenergic medication is subjectively described by ADHD sufferers as increasing the “green zone” between underchallenge (which causes ADHD sufferers to switch off internally) and overload (which drives ADHD sufferers into stress).
+The effect of noradrenergic medication is subjectively described by people with ADHD as increasing the “green zone” between underchallenge (which causes people with ADHD to switch off internally) and overload (which drives people with ADHD into stress).
 The balance increases.
 Affective outbursts (outbursts of anger, emotional overreactions) are reduced.

 Noradrenergic medication improves ADHD symptoms